openreplay/documentation/content/configuration/delete-recordings.md

 ## Storage cleanup

 Each recording takes the form of a file.
 In fact, OpenReplay dumps what's necessary to replay a session (DOM mutations, mouse coordinates, console logs, network activity and much more) into a single file.
 These files are by default stored on your instance, so they make up most of its storage.

-These objects are nevertheless cleaned automatically 180 days (lifecycle) after they get created.
+### Remove recordings

 If you ever need to free up some space, then login to your OpenReplay instance and follow the below steps:

 1. Run `k9s -n db`
 2. Use the keyboard arrows to navigate the list and get to the `minio-*` container
 3. Press `s` to have shell access the the Minio (object storage) container
+4. Run `mc rm --recursive --dangerous --force --older-than 7d minio/mobs` (i.e. delete files that are older than 7 days)
+5. Use `exit` to exit the Minio container
+6. Run `:quit` to exit the Kubernetes CLI

+### Change default lifecycle policy

+Recordings are automatically cleaned 180 days after they get created.
+You can change the default lifecycle policy this way:

+1. Run `k9s -n db`
+2. Use the keyboard arrows to navigate the list and get to the `minio-*` container
+3. Press `s` to have shell access the the Minio (object storage) container
-4. Run `mc ilm set --id mobs --expiry-days 14 minio/mobs` (i.e. clean files that are older than 14 days)
+4. Run `mc ilm set --id mobs --expiry-days 14 minio/mobs` (i.e. automatically clean recordings 14 days after creation)
 5. Use `exit` to exit the Minio container
 6. Run `:quit` to exit the Kubernetes CLI